villhei/elixirtut/elixir_web/app/chapters/processes.md

 end
 ```

 Let's start by defining a really simple implementation for the behavior of `parent` we discussed earlier.
 The parent has a public function `start/0` which calls the `spawn_link/1` function with an anonymous function calling the other function `ready_to_receive/0`.
-The `ready_to_receive` defines the expression `receive` with two patterns to match the incoming data against.
+The function `ready_to_receive` defines the expression `receive` with two patterns to match against the incoming data.

 The first pattern defined by the expression matches the incoming data to the atom `:do_something`.
 If the data doesn't match, the any `_` pattern will output an error message.
 Both patterns recursively call `ready_to_receive/0` recursively to enable us to do a little bit of test-driving our fancy new process.